-Desks, storage areas, work areas, lockers, file cabinets, credenzas, all computer systems, office telephones, cell phones, pagers, transmission radios, modems, facsimile machines, duplication machines, and UAS owned vehicles are UAS's, property and must be used and maintained according to this policy.
+Desks, storage areas, work areas, lockers, file cabinets, credenzas, all computer systems, office telephones, cell phones, pagers, transmission radios, modems, facsimile machines, duplication machines, and UGC owned vehicles are the UGC's, property and must be used and maintained according to this policy.
 All such areas and items must be kept clean and are to be used only for work purposes, except as provided in this policy.
-UAS reserves the right, at all times, and without prior notice, to inspect and search any and all UAS property for the purpose of determining whether this policy or any other UAS policy has been violated or whether such inspection and investigation is necessary for purposes of inventory, auditing, promoting safety in the workplace or compliance with state and federal laws.
+The UGC reserves the right, at all times, and without prior notice, to inspect and search any and all UGC property for the purpose of determining whether this policy or any other UGC policy has been violated or whether such inspection and investigation is necessary for purposes of inventory, auditing, promoting safety in the workplace or compliance with state and federal laws.
 Such inspections may be conducted during or after business hours and in the presence or absence of the employee.
 At least two employees must be present during any inspection.

-UAS's computer systems and other technical resources, including any voice mail, E-mail, or Internet access, cell phones, pagers, transmission radios are provided for the use in the pursuit of UAS's business and are to be reviewed, monitored and used only in that pursuit, except as provided in this policy.
+UGC's computer systems and other technical resources, including any voice mail, E-mail, or Internet access, cell phones, pagers, transmission radios are provided for the use in the pursuit of the UGC's business and are to be reviewed, monitored and used only in that pursuit, except as provided in this policy.
 As a result, computer data, voice mail and e-mail are readily available to numerous persons.
-If, during the course of your employment, you perform or transmit work on UAS's computer systems or other technical resources, your work may be subject to the investigation, search and review of others in accordance with this policy.
-In addition, any electronically stored communications that you either send to or receive from others may be retrieved and reviewed where such investigation serves the legitimate business interests and obligations of UAS.
+If, during the course of your employment, you perform or transmit work on the UGC's computer systems or other technical resources, your work may be subject to the investigation, search and review of others in accordance with this policy.
+In addition, any electronically stored communications that you either send to or receive from others may be retrieved and reviewed where such investigation serves the legitimate business interests and obligations of the UGC.

-UAS recognizes that employees may occasionally find it necessary to use UAS's telephones for personal business.
+UGC recognizes that employees may occasionally find it necessary to use the UGC's telephones for personal business.
 Such calls must be kept to a minimum and must be made only during break or lunch periods.
 All personal calls out of the local zone area and out-of-state telephone calls must be reported to your supervisor in a timely manner and charges remitted promptly.

-Employees of UAS are not permitted to use UAS's equipment for non-UAS purposes without permission from their direct supervisors.
-The employee has no expectation of right of privacy as to any information or file maintained in or on UAS's property or transmitted or stored through the UAS's computer systems, voice mail, e-mail, internet access or other technological resources.
-For purposes of inspecting, investigating or searching employee's computerized files or transmissions, voice mail, or e-mail, internet access or any other technical resources, UAS may override any applicable passwords or codes in accordance with the best interests of UAS, its employees, its clients, customers, or visitors.
-All UAS documents and communications are the property of UAS and may be reviewed and used for purposes that UAS considers appropriate.
+Employees of UGC are not permitted to use UGC's equipment for non-UGC purposes without permission from their direct supervisors.
+The employee has no expectation of right of privacy as to any information or file maintained in or on the UGC's property or transmitted or stored through the UGC's computer systems, voice mail, e-mail, internet access or other technological resources.
+For purposes of inspecting, investigating or searching employee's computerized files or transmissions, voice mail, or e-mail, internet access or any other technical resources, the UGC may override any applicable passwords or codes in accordance with the best interests of the UGC, its employees, its clients, customers, or visitors.
+All UGC documents and communications are the property of the UGC and may be reviewed and used for purposes that the UGC considers appropriate.

-Only UAS employees may access files or programs, whether computerized or not, that they have permission to enter.
-Prior authorization must be obtained before any UAS property may be removed from the premises.
-Unauthorized review, duplication, dissemination, removal, damage or alteration of files, passwords, computer systems or programs, or other property of UAS, or improper use of information obtained by authorized or unauthorized means, may be grounds for corrective action, up to and including discharge.
+Only UGC employees may access files or programs, whether computerized or not, that they have permission to enter.
+Prior authorization must be obtained before any UGC property may be removed from the premises.
+Unauthorized review, duplication, dissemination, removal, damage or alteration of files, passwords, computer systems or programs, or other property of the UGC, or improper use of information obtained by authorized or unauthorized means, may be grounds for disciplinary action, up to and including discharge.